DenverN3/bash_tutorial/README.md

 # Exercise

-To open the exercise open the file /dogs/interactive_bash.md for instructions.
+To open the exercise open the file /dogs/dogs_cats.md for instructions.
+There are 3 parts to the exercise:
+- following along with using `awk`, `head`, `|` and other commands
+- change the commands we learned slightly to work with a different csv
+- writing your own script from scratch